-We are a small team passionate about making places better
+We are passionate about making places better

 HERE+NOW is a team of dedicated landscape architects, urban designers and place-makers who are passionate about improving everyday places through delivered built environment design, community engagement, urban research and curated works.